 Student Immunization Program

-Before enrolling in a Department of Defense school, students are required to have the following immunizations listed in the attached form:
+Before enrolling, students are required to have the following immunizations listed in the attached form:

 While these immunizations are required to attend DoD schools, the Military Services, not the schools, are responsible for giving students their immunizations.